DriveLock Blog | IT Sicherheit und Cyber Security

 In this article, we would like to give you an in-depth insight into the world of SIEM.
 We will explain how it works and its central importance for the current cyber security landscape.
 Join us on this exploratory tour!

-SIEM stands for Security Information and Event Management.
-Information security is about collecting, aggregating, correlating and analysing security information and event data from various sources in real time.
+SIEM stands for Security Information and Event Management Information and it's about collecting, aggregating, correlating and analysing security information and event data from various sources in real time.

 The main goal of SIEM is to detect and respond to security incidents, minimise threats and meet compliance requirements at the same time.
 SIEM systems play a crucial role in proactively monitoring and managing the security infrastructure of organisations.